alexlobera/isomorphic-react-redux-boilerplate/README.md

 # isomorphic-react-boilerplate

-## This branch container the solutions 1 and 2 for the exercise
+## This branch contains the solutions 1 and 2 of the exercise

 ## Exercises: